t6847kimo/blog/_posts/2019-02-04-Remove comma in variadic macro.md

 `HAS_COMMA(_TRIGGER_PARENTHESIS_ __VA_ARGS__ (/*empty*/)` is the main check, did you notice that this is `TEST()`?

-In fact, the remaining three macro is only for detecting some corner cases.
+In fact, the remaining three macro are only for detecting some corner cases.

 `HAS_COMMA(__VA_ARGS__)` is for typical cases, as explained above, it will return `1` if argument contains `,`.